Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 convexHull(points, clockwise,)
 ```

-① The first parameter "**points**" is the contour to be searched.
+① The first parameter `points` is the contour to be searched.

-② The second parameter "**clockwise**" refers to the drawing direction.
+② The second parameter `clockwise` refers to the drawing direction.
 When it is True, the convex hull will be draw clockwise.
 When it is False, the convex hull will be drawn counterclockwise.

 <img class="common_img" src="../_static/media/chapter_5/section_17/media/image39.png" />